-Are you looking for some fun, easy, and inexpensive learning activities for your kids?
+Are you looking for some fun, easy, and inexpensive science learning activities for your kids?
 These activities with rocks are your answer.
 Let me show you how you and your kids can create a rock collection AND then I’ll give you LOTS of ideas for putting those rocks to work in fun learning activities.

 Kids Love to Collect Things

 Do your kids like to collect things?
 When my son was little I used to randomly find things when I unloaded the washer and dryer.
 Little things that he had stashed in his pockets fell out during the laundry cycles.
 I often found treasures like rocks, little dinosaurs, and crayons.
 Okay….so the melted crayons were not fun, but I kind of enjoyed finding the other treasures.

 Kids love to collect treasures.
 That’s why they love these rock collection activities.

 A Container for Rock Collecting

 Use my free printable to transform an ordinary egg carton into a cool rock collection container.
 The printable is part of my Geology Lab Dramatic Play set, but you can get it free at the end of this article.